 Spousal support can be an emotional issue and parties may not always be willing to negotiate a fair arrangement.
 We always prepare your case for a trial to ensure your ex-spouse is willing to come to the table and discuss a reasonable and fair support arrangement.

-Contact one of our family law offices in Milford and Howell in Hartland Township, Michigan, today.
+Contact one of our family law office in Milford, Michigan.
 You will meet with an experienced spousal support lawyer who will take time to understand your needs and who will vigorously fight to make sure your interests are protected.